rustatian/archlinux_modern_luks_install/README.md

 ---
 #### 9. Install the system also includes stuff needed for starting wifi when first booting into the newly installed system
-`pacstrap /mnt base base-devel fish vim neovim git sudo efibootmgr dhcpcd lvm2 linux linux-headers linux-firmware` + `xfsprogs` in case of XFS filesystem or `btrfs-progs` in case of BTRFS.
+`pacstrap /mnt base base-devel fish vim neovim git sudo efibootmgr dhcpcd lvm2 linux linux-headers linux-firmware amd-ucode` + `xfsprogs` in case of XFS filesystem or `btrfs-progs` in case of BTRFS.

 ---
 #### 10. Install fstab